SaraFarinya/neo-last-will/README.md

             self.gui_on = True
        ...
 ```
+It can also be tested in isolation with the [test script](https://github.com/SaraFarinya/neo-last-will/blob/master/neo-python/neo/Prompt/HelperGUI/Test.py) that emulates the prompt loop.
 If you're not on a Mac, to have the gui listen to keyboard keys (the Enter and Escape key in particular), you might have to change the OS dependent config file found in the HelperGUI folder.

 ## smart-contract
 Calling the `Main(operation, args)` function of [this NEO smart contract written in Python](https://github.com/SaraFarinya/neo-last-will/blob/master/contract/will-contract.py) enables registering a last will or inheritage hash.
 It also allows to set heirs and transfers of inheritage, which works exactly like the NEO licensing contracts.